abhiScoding/Optical-Character-Recognition/Readme.txt

 - For each label detected in detection part, I extracted edges using canny edge detector.
 Then I compared features of the label and all enrolled characters by resizing enrolled character features.
 - I performed matching using sum of squared difference (SSD).
 By analyzing minimum error (SSD) of recognized characters I set threshold to 0.27.
 - Using evaluate.py I calculated F1 score which is 0.8.

+How to run test1.py:

+`python task1.py --test_img ./data/test_img.png --character_folder_path ./data/characters/`

+How to run evaluate.py:

+`python evaluate.py --preds predicted.json --groundtruth groundtruth.json`

+to get the F1 score between generated and the ground truth to measure the performance.